Judge blocks Pentagon’s effort to ‘punish’ Anthropic by labeling it a supply chain risk

 But in her ruling, she made it clear she disapproved of the government’s actions, which she said violated the company’s First Amendment and due process rights.

-The ruling is the latest judicial broadside against Hegseth as he’s sought to use powerful tools at his disposal to push back against companies and individuals he’s tussled with in recent months.
+The ruling is the latest judicial broadside against Defense Secretary Pete Hegseth as he’s sought to use powerful tools at his disposal to push back against companies and individuals he’s tussled with in recent months.

 Earlier this month, a federal judge in DC ruled that the secretary violated the First Amendment rights of several reporters when he implemented a restrictive new press policy.
 And in February, a different judge in DC said Hegseth infringed on the free speech rights of a Democratic senator over the lawmaker’s urging of US service members to refuse illegal orders.